FaradayRF/Faraday-Software/Tutorials/start/telemetrystart.md

 ![Faraday Telemetry](images/faraday-telemetry.jpg)

+### Log File Locations
+Please note that the telemetry log file is stored in a user specific `.faraday/lib` folder.
+In Windows this will be in the `%USERPROFILE%\.faraday\lib` folder and in Linux/MAX OS X this location will be `~/.faraday/lib` folder.
+Please see the [Telemetry](../../Applications/Telemetry) documentation for more information on manipulating these logs.

 ## Querying The Telemetry Application

 `faraday-telemetry` uses a RESTful API to communicate over HTTP requests.
 However, you can easily use your web browser to interact.
 When you are querying the [Telemetry](../../Applications/Telemetry) application you will see data printed directly to your web browser.
 Reloading the webpage will perform the query again and update the information on the screen.
 This is a handy way to quickly debug applications as you develop them!